tylermaginnis/POCs/DS0022/T087.001/README.md

 3. The program will display the registry information it reads from each NTUSER.DAT file.

+4. The program will fail to display the registry information of the current user, due to file locking.

 ## Notes

 - This POC is designed for educational purposes and may need modification for production use.